Apilityc/currency-convertor/README.md

 # Introduction

-Currency converter Backend that uses Yahoo Finance and Google finance calculator as backup.
+Spring base application that uses Yahoo Finance and Google finance calculator as backup.

 You can find specification in project's [Apilytic Wiki][].